Scuba Wetsuit vs Drysuit – How to Stay Warm in Cold Water

 The suit is usually made from a material called neoprene.
 In warmer waters, you want to use a thin suit.
 Getting into colder waters requires you to use thicker neoprene wetsuits.
 You can also choose whether you’re going for open cell or closed cell neoprene which has differences in longevity and convenience.

 That’s where you have to look at a drysuit.
 It does what it says.
 It keeps you dry.
-Every opening, including the zipper, are insulated and waterproof and seal against your skin at your neck, ankles, and wrists.
+Every opening, including the zipper, is insulated and waterproof and seal against your skin at your neck, ankles, and wrists.

 If you intend to dive below around 50 degrees Fahrenheit then it becomes inevitable to use a dry suit with insulating and warm undergarments.